 If you are a big nature-lover like me, you will be fascinated to be amongst this hive of activity and squawking noise – it’s incredible.
 Read my guide highlighting all you need to know to go seal and bird watching on the Farne Islands.

-Where are the Farne Islands
+Where Are The Farne Islands

 The Farne Islands are located off the Northumberland coast midway between the fishing port of Seahouses and Bamburgh.

-How to get to the Farne Islands
+Boat trips to the Farne Islands

-The trips to the Farne Islands leave from Seahouses and can be booked either online or from one of the wooden kiosks along the harbour.
+The trips to the Farne Islands leave from Seahouses and can be booked online or from one of the wooden kiosks along the harbour.

-Best time to visit Farne Islands
+Best Time To Visit Farne Islands

 Check this guide to seal and bird watching on the Farne Islands to find out the best time to visit.
 Wildlife and weather can be unpredictable so times can vary a little.

 Farne Islands are open to visitors from 28 March to 1 November, however, landing is restricted to 3 islands only – Inner Farne, Staple Island (May-July) and Longstone Island.
-In the 2021 season, there are only landings available on Inner Farne Island to protect the wildlife and the group sizes are limited.

-Puffins are the big draw for most visitors and they generally return to the Farne Islands between April and late July with the peak breeding season being in May and June.
+Puffins are the big draw for most visitors and they generally return to the Farne Islands between April and late July with the peak breeding season in May and June.

 As we all know, the Farne Islands are not just about puffins.
 You will fall in love with all the birds by the end of your trip.